vishnusureshperumbavoor/vsp-bot/README.md

 This gives you a **real continuous conversation**:

 ```
-🤖 VSP Bot - Interactive Chat Mode
+🤖 VSP Agent - Interactive Chat Mode
 ============================================================
 ✅ Model loaded successfully!
 ============================================================

 💬 You: Who is VSP?
-🤖 VSP Bot: Vishnu Suresh Perumbavoor is an engineer, entrepreneur...
+🤖 VSP Agent: Vishnu Suresh Perumbavoor is an engineer, entrepreneur...

 💬 You: What hackathons did he win?
-🤖 VSP Bot: He won 3rd prize in Vaiga Agrihack 2023...
+🤖 VSP Agent: He won 3rd prize in Vaiga Agrihack 2023...

 💬 You: Tell me more about his work
-🤖 VSP Bot: He works at Trenser and has experience with...
+🤖 VSP Agent: He works at Trenser and has experience with...

 💬 You: exit
 👋 Thanks for chatting!
 Goodbye!